Spiking and collapsing in large noise limits of SDEs: Main setup and associated statements

-holds upon smoothing, which amounts to deleting the spikes.
+\begin{rmk}[Explanations] The first part of the theorem can be loosely reformulated by saying that the convergence of $X^\gamma$ to $\xb$ holds upon smoothing, which amounts to deleting the spikes.
 Nevertheless, one needs an appropriate notion of convergence in order to capture the spikes, which are infinitely thin in the limit.
-Thus, we resort to the Hausdorff metric on the collection of closed sets of $[0,H] \times [0,1]$ \cite[Ex 7, p.280]{Munkres2000}:
+Thus, we resort to the Hausdorff metric on the collection of closed sets of $[0,H] \times [0,1]$ \cite[Ex 7, p.280]{Munkres2000}.
+It is defined on closed sets $A$ and $B$ via: